jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 In KVS, data is represented via a collection of key-value pairs; each key appears no more than once in the collection, and the service is focused on fast access times (up to a *constant* access time).
 They key-value data model itself is one of the simplest *non-trivial* data models, and richer models are often implemented as extensions of KVS with specified properties.

+###### Transaction Services/Databases
+This covers databases and general transactional services, such as:
+- Retrieval
+- Informational Data Mining
+- Banking/Stock Transactions, etc.